 Since 2005, Kristina has been teaching courses in Assessment of Motor and Process Skills (AMPS).
 In addition, she has been lecturing and supervising in different areas of clinical practice, in relation to implementation of occupational therapy process models and occupational therapy evaluations.
 Kristina has also written book chapters and been occupied with censor work.

-Kristina has been employed as an occupational therapist and PhD student at The Parker Institute since September 2015.
-In her PhD study she will develop, apply and evaluate an occupational therapy intervention program aiming at enhancing the ADL ability in persons with chronic diseases.
-Kristina was enrolled in the PhD program at the University of Southern Denmark in September 2015.
+Kristina was enrolled as PhD students at the University of Southern Denmark from 2015-2018.
+In her PhD study she developed, and feasibility tested an occupational therapy intervention program aiming at enhancing the ADL ability in persons with chronic diseases.
+Kristina defended her PhD thesis in November 2018.